FluxForce AI Blog | Secure AI Agents, Compliance & Fraud Insights

 Listen to our podcast 🎧

-Fintechs grow quickly, but compliance teams do not always grow with the same pace.
-FATF expectations become stricter day by day.
+Fintechs grow quickly, but compliance teams do not always scale at the same pace.
+FATF expectations are tightening — and the pace of regulatory change is accelerating.
 Manual reviews cannot keep up with this workload.
 They slow down decisions, create gaps in KYC checks, and make it hard for AML Officers to stay aligned with FATF guidelines for fintech.
 This is why many teams now rely on regulatory compliance automation and structured FATF risk scoring to support consistent and fast decisions.

 AML leaders are focused on three practical questions that guide most compliance discussions today.